 And then – happening to have developed some sailing skills and a thirty-eight foot cruising yacht – Elaine and I decided to capture the world of the Mediterranean in the first decade of the twenty-first century.
 We soon found our sailing experiences illuminated more than a century.
 And – just after they came to a close in 2009 – the ‘Arab Spring’ began.
 The times they were once more ‘a-changing’ and the Eastern Mediterranean became a different place to that in our co-authored Nine Summers to the Nile.

 Time travelling again by yacht is described in the 2013 What’s a Greek Urn – catching wind in the Aegean? where the fates of the Syria, Greece and Turkey illuminated in the book have still to be determined.
-In 2015 and looking back in the biography: Oil!
+In 2015 and looking back in the autobiography: Oil!
 An Explorer’s Tale focus is on happier times for the international oil industry – the times of the ‘low hanging fruit’ of the 1970’s, of the most exciting days of North Sea exploration, of Britain’s forgotten National Oil Company and the story of family life set against the political and cultural turmoil of the 1980’s.
-In 2016, comes Sea circum Sicily - the narrative of PENGUIN II’s September/October 2015 circumnavigation around that culturally-rich island.
-Following hard on its publication will be a recreation of the 1512 journey of the early sixteenth century Portuguese navigator Francisco Serrão heading south and east to the Spice Islands (now in modern-day Indonesia and the Philippines) – a book that will be ready in early 2017 as The Pope’s Partition.
+In 2017, comes Two Italian Islands - Part One being the narrative an offshore/onshore journey around Sicily in October 2015 and Part Two being a circumnavigation and travels around Sardinia in September 2016.
+In 2017, too, is All at Sea – Mostly a collection of eleven short pieces that focus on the eastern end of the Mediterranean Sea – the ‘Gent’s End’ as Elaine describes it.